 — Alek (@alksndre) October 24, 2019

 While it’s fine to ignore trivial red flags like your new flirt taking twenty minutes to reply to every text you send, others you shouldn’t ignore.
-Often, early on in a relo, signs will arise that allude to toxic or dangerous behaviour from your new S/O. Here are the really bad red flags to look out for.
+Often, early on in a relo, signs will arise that allude to toxic or dangerous behaviour from your new S/O (even with COVID adding a whole new layer of concern).
+So, here are the really bad red flags to look out for.